-- (a) The director shall present the proposed design guidelines for adoption to the HAHC, who shall conduct a public hearing on the adoption of the design guidelines.
+(a) The director shall present the proposed design guidelines for adoption to the HAHC, who shall conduct a public hearing on the adoption of the design guidelines.
 The director shall mail notice to all property owners within the historic districts to be affected by the design guidelines not less than 15 days before the public hearing before the HAHC.
 At the public hearing, interested parties may comment in person or in writing on the proposed design guidelines.
 At the close of the public hearing, the HAHC shall vote to disapprove, defer, or recommend that city council approve the proposed design guidelines in the form presented to the HAHC or as amended by HAHC during the public hearing.
-The director shall present any recommended design guidelines to city council as soon as is reasonably possible, when submitted by the applicants for designation of an historic district, shall be considered as part of the application for the designation of the proposed district and shall require the approval of the city council. - (b) The city council shall consider the recommendation of the HAHC and shall vote to approve or disapprove the design guidelines in the form in which they are recommended by the HAHC.
+The director shall present any recommended design guidelines to city council as soon as is reasonably possible.

+- (b) The city council shall consider the recommendation of the HAHC and shall vote to approve or disapprove the design guidelines in the form in which they are recommended by the HAHC.
 If city council disapproves the design guidelines, the director shall revise the design guidelines in accordance with any suggested changes made by city council, and resubmit the design guidelines to HAHC in accordance with the provisions of subsection (a) of this section as soon as is reasonably possible.
-After approval by city council, the HAHC shall use the criteria within the design guidelines for granting or denying applications for certificates of appropriateness for applicable activities within the boundaries of the historic district. - (c) Amendments to design guidelines that have been approved by city council shall be considered in accordance with the process for the adoption of design guidelines in this section.
-The HAHCshall conduct a public hearing on amendments to the design guidelines if changes are recommended by the HAHC in any annual report.
-At the public hearing, interested parties may comment in person or in writing on any recommended amendments to the design guidelines.
-Following the public hearing, the HAHC may vote to recommend amendments to the design guidelines to city council.
-No amendment shall be effective unless it is approved by the city council.

-(d) A copy of the design guidelines is to be maintained in the office of the city secretary and on the website of the department.
+After approval by city council, the HAHC shall use the criteria within the design guidelines for granting or denying applications for certificates of appropriateness for applicable activities within the boundaries of the historic district. - (c) Amendments to design guidelines that have been approved by city council shall be considered in accordance with the process for the adoption of design guidelines in this section. - (d) A copy of the design guidelines is to be maintained in the office of the city secretary and on the website of the department."